duracloud/duracloud/README.md

 ## Why DuraCloud?

 In the digital era, ensuring that critically important documents remain safe and available is a continual challenge.
-Physical computing hardware that is used to create and store documents can fail or become obsolete very quickly, providing a clear need for decisive action to ensure that these documents remain available.
+Physical computing hardware that is used to create and store documents can fail or become obsolete very quickly, providing a need for tools to ensure that these documents remain available.

 There are many options for file storage and backup, with a growing trend toward the use of service providers offering off-site storage and backup solutions.
-The convenience and elasticity of these solutions is enticing, but several concerns often remain:
+These solutions are enticing, but several concerns often remain:

 1. How do I ensure that files remain intact over time after I have transferred them to a storage service?
 2. How do I ensure that each of the storage services that I am using receives a copy of my local files?